Accessible voting

 You have the right to an accessible polling place and an accessible voting machine.

-If it is Election Day, send someone into the polling place to request curbside voting on your behalf.
-The election officials will bring a ballot outside so you can vote.
+During the early voting period or on Election Day, you can send someone into the polling place to request curbside voting on your behalf.
+The election inspectors will bring a ballot outside so you can vote.

 Election officials must consider accessibility outside the polling place.
 You should expect: